tuckn/node-wsh-packager/README.md

 # Node.js: wsh-packager

-Node.js CLI to pack WSH scripts (.js, .vbs) that are defined in a Windows Script File (.wsf).
+Node.js CLI to bundle WSH scripts (.js, .vbs) that are defined in a Windows Script File (.wsf).
 WSH is an abbreviation for Windows Script Host.

 ## Installation